-The good news is that once it is detected, family or friends can listen for the grinding, or the affected individual can begin to analyze symptoms, and can seek psychological treatment.
+The good news is that once it’s detected, family or friends can listen for the grinding, or the affected individual can begin to analyze symptoms, and seek psychological treatment.

-Therapy will help the individual to verbalize his/her fears, discomfort and worries.
-This helps them to work with these issues so they don’t influence their daily life, thereby preventing a relapse into bruxism.
+Therapy will help the individual to express his/her fears, discomfort and worries.
+This helps them work with these issues so they don’t influence their daily life, thereby preventing a relapse into bruxism.